epi-project/brane-documentation/user-guide/src/software-engineers/hello-world.md

 <img src="../assets/img/hello-world-test-2.png" alt="Hello, world!" width=650/>

+This confirms that your package is working and Brane can interact with it!
+If it doesn't, you'll see an error that hopefully allows you to debug your package.
+You can check the [troubleshooting](./troubleshooting.md) chapter with some general tips on how to debug any such errors.

-If everything checks out, you are now able to push your package to a Brane instance.
+If everything checks out, you are now ready to push your package to a Brane instance.

 ## 5. Publishing your package
 For this step, you will need to have a running Brane instance.
-If you do now have one where you can test this tutorial, you can download and install one yourself by following the steps in the [Brane: Guide For Administrators](https://wiki.enablingpersonalizedinterventions.nl/admins) book.
+If you do not have one where you can test this tutorial, you can download and install one yourself by following the steps listed in the chapters for [system administrators](../system-admins/introduction.md).

 We will assume that you have a Brane instance available at `127.0.0.1` (localhost).
 If you will be using a remote instance, replace all of the occurrences of the localhost IP address with the address of your instance.